Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 Great x 1 Grandmother: Princess Henriette Nassau Weilburg Great Grand Daughter of King George II of Great Britain and Ireland

-Great x 3 Grandfather: Willam Karel Hendrik Friso Orange Nassau 14 x Great Grand Son of King Henry III of England
+Great x 3 Grandfather: Willam Karel Hendrik Friso Orange Nassau 11 x Great Grand Son of King Edward III of England

-Great x 4 Grandmother: Marie Louise Hesse-Kassel Princess Nassau Dietz 13 x Great Grand Daughter of King Henry III of England
+Great x 4 Grandmother: Marie Louise Hesse-Kassel Princess Nassau Dietz 10 x Great Grand Daughter of King Edward III of England

 Great x 2 Grandmother: Carolina Orange Nassau Grand Daughter of King George II of Great Britain and Ireland

-Great x 4 Grandfather: King George II of Great Britain and Ireland Son of King George I of Great Britain and Ireland
+Great x 4 Grandfather: King George II of Great Britain and Ireland 2 x Great Grand Son of King James I of England and Ireland and VI of Scotland

 Great x 3 Grandmother: Princess Anne Hanover Daughter of King George II of Great Britain and Ireland